Datil vs Scotch Bonnet: Florida or Caribbean Heat

 Quick Comparison

-Datil Pepper measures 100K–300K SHU while Scotch Bonnet registers 100K–350K SHU — roughly equal in heat.
+Datil Pepper measures 100K–300K SHU while Scotch Bonnet registers 100K–350K SHU.
+That makes Scotch Bonnet about 1.2x hotter by upper SHU range.
 Datil Pepper is known for its fruity and sweet flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).

 Datil Pepper